Audrey Werro

 Audrey Werro (born 27 March 2004) is a Swiss track and field athlete.
+She is the reigning European champion for the 800 metres, having won the gold medal at the 2026 European Championships in Birmingham.
+That year, Werro won the World Ultimate Championship during an unbeaten outdoor season and ran the third fastest 800 m time in history with 1:53.70 in Zurich, and also ran the fifth fastest time for the distance on a short track when winning the silver medal in the 800 m at the 2026 World Indoor Championships in Toruń.

-She won the silver medal in the 800 metres at the 2022 World Under-20 Championships and gold medals at the 2021 European U20 Championships as well as the 2023 European U20 Championships.
+At junior levels, she won the gold medal at the 2025 European U23 Championships, the silver medal at the 2022 World Under-20 Championships, and gold medals at the 2021 and 2023 European U20 Championships.

-Werro won four Swiss titles and holds national records at senior level as well as the U18 and U20 levels.
+She is a nine-time gold medalist over 800 m at the Swiss Championships (four outdoor and five indoor).
+She holds national records at senior level as well as the U18 and U20 levels.

 Early life

-Audrey Werro was born on 27 March 2004 to a Swiss father, Claude Werro, and an Ivorian mother, Philomène Werro.
-Audrey is one of four children.
+Audrey Werro was born on 27 March 2004 to a Swiss father, Claude, and an Ivorian mother, Philomène.
 She has a sister and two brothers.
-She is from Fribourg, in west Switzerland, and studies nearby at Gambach College (or Collège de Gambach as it is known in French).
+She is from Fribourg, in west Switzerland, and studied at nearby Gambach College.

 Werro began athletics at the age of nine.
-She joined Club Athlétique Belfaux, and began to be coached by Christiane Berset Nuoffer, who continued as her coach into her professional career.
+She joined Club Athlétique Belfaux, and was coached by Christiane Berset Nuoffer, who continued as her coach into her professional career.

 Career

 2021

-In June 2021, at age 17, Audrey Werro was runner-up in the 800 metres at the Swiss Championships, running 2:02.88 to finish behind champion Lore Hoffmann.
+In June 2021, at age 17, Werro was runner-up in the 800 metres at the Swiss Championships, running 2:02.88 to finish behind champion Lore Hoffmann.
 She set new national U18 records over the 400 and 800 metres that year.
-In July, she went to the European Under-20 Championships held in Tallinn, Estonia, where competing against athletes up to two years her senior she won the gold medal for the 800 m.
+In July, she won the gold medal in the 800 m at the European Under-20 Championships held in Tallinn, Estonia, competing against athletes up to two years her senior.